kaisam11/kaisam11/README.md

 - 👋 Hi, I’m Hrithik Sinha
 - 👀 I’m interested in Anime and TV series
 - 🌱 I’m currently learning Front End web development & design
-- 📫 How to reach me : linkedin.com/in/hrithiksinha or hrithiksinha17@gmail.com
+- 📫 How to reach me : hrithiksinha17@gmail.com

 <!---
 kaisam11/kaisam11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.